 If you’re hoping to capture some wildlife for your photo album, getting an early morning start is key (one of the reasons our Photo Safaris set out so early in the morning!)
 Animals are most active early in the day, and the morning light can be spectacular, so skip sleeping in and head out shortly after dawn for your best chance of snapping some great wildlife shots.
 Bonus: You’ll also be able to capture a spectacular Yellowstone sunrise!

 As the sun gets low in the sky at the end of the day, the park will be bathed in a warm, golden glow and the sky appears more saturated with color.
 Photographers call this the “golden hour” and there’s a reason it’s a preferred time of day for shooting everything from portraits to landscapes.

 Experiment with framing your subjects in different ways.
 Remember the “rule of thirds” – rather than centering your subject in the middle of a photo, try placing them slightly off-center for a different, more interesting perspective.

 If you’re photographing people, keep your back to the sun.
 This will help you to avoid situations where your subjects are dark silhouettes against a bright background.
 Try to shoot so that people are lit from the side to minimize squinting into direct sunlight.

-Consider a polarizing filter.
 Polarizing camera filters can help reduce the glare from bodies of water, darken skies, and adjust the balance of light in a photo.
 Many nature photographers use polarizing filters to capture brilliant outdoor images.
-If you’re using Instagram to edit your photos, Valencia is an ideal filter for replicating the look of a polarizer.
+If you’re using Instagram to edit your photos of Yellowstone National Park, Valencia is an ideal filter for replicating the look of a polarizer.

-Protect your gear.
 Consider investing in a sturdy, protective case or a waterproof cover for your camera or phone.
 It’s not uncommon for the weather to change frequently in Yellowstone, especially in the summer.
 Surprise rain showers can pop up at any given time.